 When I was 21 (today is the 15 year anniversary), something really life altering happened to me.
 I fell from a building, four stories high, whilst on holiday abroad.
 I really should have been killed, but amazingly, I survived, and on reflection, only with minor injuries.
 I had damaged my foot really badly (severed forefoot) and had broken my arm, but apart from that, I was OK.

 I had regrets, though.
 I had not taken care of myself.
 I had not been responsible for myself.
 I had been very irresponsible and I knew it was no accident.
 I had consumed a cocktail of substances and I didn’t even know where I was when the incident happened.
-My first memory was waking up in a hospital theatre with a doctor shouting at me that I had taken something (not the most pleasant way to awaken to this nightmarish outcome).
+My first memory was waking up on a hospital operation table with a doctor shouting at me that I had taken something (not the most pleasant way to awaken to this nightmarish outcome).

 Welcome back to the world Rob, I was still alive.
 I looked at my arm and felt how sore it was and thought to myself, ‘I may never be able to play guitar again’.
 I looked down at the doctor sewing my foot back to my leg and thought to myself, ‘I may never walk properly again’.
 I was so full of regrets.
 It really was like a puncture in my heart.
 I couldn’t stop crying.
 Then blank, the anaesthetist must have knocked me out again.

 The days were long and lonely in that hospital bed in a foreign country, without the ability to get up and walk away and pretend it was all a dream.
 I hadn’t even got the ability to get up and go to the bathroom.
 Regret was becoming familiar to me and I didn’t like the feeling.
 Karen Schultz talks about regret in a Ted talk and mentions the characteristics of regrets.
 She highlights denial, bewilderment, punishment of self, and perseveration as the hallmarks that go along with episodes of regret and I can concur that all those things were my experience too.